 We make every effort to make the best possible match when placing our cats/kittens with new families.
 Once you submit an application you will be contacted if the particular cat/kitten you are interested in is a good match for you.
 Many times kittens have several interested parties and you will be contacted if/when a meeting is appropriate.
 Each adoptive homes is screened carefully, and a lot of support is given to make sure the adoption is a success.

 Wonder Cat Rescue is not a shelter, but a team of caring foster homes and volunteers who open our own homes to needy cats until permanent placement can be found.
 By adopting a cat from Wonder Cat Rescue, you're making a commitment to provide love, care, and medical treatment for the life of the cat, which can be up to 20 years or more.
 Adopting a cat is a serious decision, but a very rewarding one!

-Woody (pending), Domestic Short Hair & Tabby Mix has been shared from Shelter Exchange.
+Bevers, Domestic Short Hair has been shared from Shelter Exchange.

 Your message has been sent to Wonder Cat Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.